-First times are exciting, whether it’s your first bicycle, your first job, or your first published book.
-This month I saw the first color spread from my illustrator, Teri Rider, and today I am over-the-moon about the first review of “Misho of the Mountain.”
+i like dating stupid girl reddit First times are exciting, whether it’s your first bicycle, your first job, or your first published book.
+Today I am over-the-moon about the first review of “Misho of the Mountain.”

 I met the reviewer, Dr. Kyle Erwin, a couple of weeks ago at CondorCon 24, a science fiction and fantasy convention in San Diego, California, .
 At first, I thought of him only as a filmmaker, focusing on his web site and podcast, Backyard Space Opera.